 *"But to the married I give instructions, not I, but the Lord, that the wife should not leave her husband (but if she does leave, she must remain unmarried, or else be reconciled to her husband), and that the husband should not [aphiemi] (forgive or walk away from) his wife."
 1 Corinthians 7:10-11

-A better translation for aphiemi is, "to walk away," or "leave behind,” but not "forgive."
+A better translation for aphiemi is "to walk away" or "leave behind,” but not "forgive."

 BE ANGRY, AND yet DO NOT SIN; do not let the sun go down on your anger, and do not give the devil an opportunity.
 (Ephesians 4:26-27)

-The Lord's Prayer then would read, "Our Father…walk away from our debts, as we walk away from those of our our debtors."
+The Lord's Prayer then would read, "Our Father…walk away from our debts, as we walk away from those of our debtors."
 Walking away is possible because we are to consider their debt as being paid.

-I wonder how the gospel message would be received if it was made clear that God cannot forgive sin.
+I wonder how the gospel message would be received if it was clear that God cannot forgive sin.
 We all have eternal life.
 Where we spend it, heaven or hell, is up to us.
 Payment is mandatory.
-Either we pay our debt—with our life-blood—or we accept His offer to pay our debt with His life-blood.
-Which would you choose?
+Either we pay our debt with our lifeblood or accept His offer to pay our debt with His lifeblood.

 All publishing rights reserved.
 Permission is herewith granted to reprint this article for personal use and to link or refer to it; however, no commercial re-publishing of the material in this article is permitted without prior written consent.